 Last-survivor of the twenty-seven Tribal Class destroyers

-We are very fortunate to have HMCS HAIDA preserved in Canada, as she:
+We are very fortunate to have HMCS HAIDA preserved in here in the Hamilton harbour!

-- is the last survivor of the twenty-seven Tribal Class destroyers, thirteen of which, including HMCS ATHABASKAN, were lost during the Second World War
+- As the ship is the last survivor of the twenty-seven Tribal Class destroyers, thirteen of which, including HMCS ATHABASKAN, were lost during the Second World War.
+The ship sank more surface tonnage than any other Canadian ship during that conflict and consequently is known as Canada’s fightingest ship.

-- is one of only three remaining of the over four hundred Canadian warships from the Second World War, a time when Canada’s navy was the third largest in the world
+- The ship is one of only three remaining of the over four hundred Canadian warships from the Second World War, a time when Canada’s navy was the third largest in the world!

-- is the only survivor of the eight Canadian warships that served during the Korean War from 1950 to 1953; and along with HMCS SACKVILLE, receives appropriate honours when passed by ships of the current fleet
+- HMCS Haida is the only survivor of the eight Canadian warships that served during the Korean War from 1950 to 1953; and along with HMCS SACKVILLE, and has received appropriate honours when passed by ships of the current fleet.

 Missions: Arctic 1943-1945, English Channel 1944, Normandy 1944, Biscay 1944, Korea 1952-1954